SC dismisses plea challenging Dinkar Gupta’s appointment as Punjab DGP

 Gupta had superseded five officers

 Dinkar Gupta was appointed the Punjab director general of police (DGP) in 2019.
-Both Mustafa, a 1985-batch IPS officer, and Chattopadhyaya, 1986-batch IPS officer, had challenged Gupta’s appointment with claims that the Union Public Service Commission (UPSC) had tailor-made rules to include Gupta in the panel sent to it by it to the Punjab government.
+Both Mustafa, a 1985-batch IPS officer, and Chattopadhyaya, 1986-batch IPS officer, had challenged Gupta’s appointment with claims that the Union Public Service Commission (UPSC) ignored seniority while sending the panel of officers to the state government and made tailor-made rules to include Gupta in the panel sent to it by it to the Punjab government.

 Gupta had superseded five senior officers, including Mustafa and Chattopadhyaya.